samsonjs/samhuri.net/Readme.md

         - [ ] Migrate archive

+        - [ ] Check and delete _data.json filse

+    - [ ] Search for other _data.json files and eliminate any that are found

 - [x] Add a link to the code for samhuri.net somewhere ... so meta (about page?)

+- [ ] Replace remaining Ruby with Swift

     - [ ] Generate RSS feed (ditch mustache templates)

     - [ ] Generate JSON feed

     - [ ] Munge HTML files to make them available without an extension (index.html hack)

     - [ ] Inline CSS?

     - [ ] Minify JS?
 Now that we're keeping node, why not ...

-- [ ] Add a server for local use and simple production setups
+- [ ] Add a server for local use and simple production setups (or use a file watcher + `python -m SimpleHTTPServer`?)

 - [ ] Figure out an iPad workflow with minimal code.
 Maybe a small app with some extensions and shortcuts?